Performance tuning and analysis¶

 Gramine typically correctly identifies the features of the underlying platform

-false).
+"unspecified").
 However, we observed on some platforms that the graminized

 application cannot detect these features and falls back to a slow